bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Scale Demo</h4>

-It is possible to scale only the height or width of an element using the scaleX and scaleY values.
+<p>It is possible to scale only the height or width of an element using
+the scaleX and scaleY values.
 The scaleX value will scale the width of an element while the scaleY value will scale the height of an element.
 To scale both the height and width of an element but at different sizes, the x and y axis values may be set simultaneously.
-To do so, use the scale transform declaring the x axis value first, followed by a comma, and then the y axis value.
+To do so, use the scale transform declaring the x axis value first, followed by a comma, and then the y axis value.</p>

 <h4>HTML</h4>